xuveki/Laps/README.md

 After downloading, you can run the exec file which will create and write to a .txt file in the same directory during first use.
 If you're on Windows, you can run the py file instead.

 Commands are not case-sensitive.
 Same goes for task names.
 Currently, the 'Laps-history' text file will be created in the same directory as the exec file.
 Functionality and features such as cancelling a task, editing a task name or time while the program is running, and more are on the to-do list.

+# Compiling

+The binary file was created using Auto Py to Exe (GUI for PyInstaller).
+PyInstaller bundles a Python application and all its dependencies into a single package.
+If you're on Windows and you have Python installed, you can use the .py file.
+More accessible solutions to come.